Charlie Bit My Finger: Legacy

 In 2014, during his "After The Oscars Special" on Jimmy Kimmel Live!, Jimmy Kimmel enlisted the help of many big-name celebrities to showcase some of YouTube's greatest videos.
 The first video to be showcased was "Charlie Bit My Finger" and was parodied in a video entitled "Bitman Begins" and featured Tom Hanks, Meryl Streep, and brothers Chris & Liam Hemsworth.
 Chris played the role of Harry, while Liam played the role of Charlie.
 The video was a mock trailer for a film featuring the actors.
 The climactic scene takes place on the roof of a building where Harry wants revenge on Charlie for biting his finger.
 "Harry" screams the line "Charlie bit me, Charlie bit my finger!"
 They fall off the roof onto the street below.
 "Harry" then utters the famous line "Ouch Charlie, that really hurt" while "Charlie" just laughs.
 The Davies-Carr family now includes two additional sons, Jasper and Rupert.
 Osama bin Laden, the founder of Al-Qaeda, had the video in his computer's audio/visual collection.
 A sound clip from the video is featured in "Pulse 8", the first track of the 2015 album Integrity by grime MC Jme.

 Auction

-In May 2021, the video was auctioned off as an NFT.
+In May 2021, the video was auctioned off as two NFTs: the Charlie Bit Me "Official Remix" and "Working With Harry and Charlie".
 The winner of the auction, with a top bid of $760,999, was 3F Music – a company which also owns NFTs corresponding to the Disaster Girl and Overly Attached Girlfriend internet memes.
 Following the auction, the buyer had decided that the video should remain on YouTube, however the video remained unavailable to the public until January 2024.

 Financial impact

 In an April 2015 interview, Charlie said he thought it was "a bit odd that loads of people have watched it."
-Also according to the interview, Charlie and Harry's parents have made "thousands" from the video through advertising and sponsorship.
+Also, according to the interview, Charlie and Harry's parents have made "thousands" from the video through advertising and sponsorship.
 It was reported that in 2011 the family made over £100,000 in advertising revenue from the video.
 The profit from the video was enough that the family could afford to purchase a new house.

 Their success has been compared to winning a lottery, a so-called "meme lottery".
 Since the "Charlie Bit My Finger" video was posted, other videos of babies have gone "viral" on YouTube and the families are monetising them, some making over US$100,000.
 In response to requests from viewers online, the family created "Charlie Bit My Finger" T-shirts, mugs and limited edition calendars.
 The family signed into a partnership with Viral Spiral, a viral meme video management company specialising in viral videos, which has helped place the viral video in meme advertisements for companies like Sprint and helped to create a viral meme brand.
 There was also news of a web series featuring the boys in the works.
 As of 2021, no information has been released since the initial announcement in 2012.